jimeUWOshkosh/Asterisk/README.txt

 raspbx-11-11-2019, Asterisk 16.6.1 & FreePBX 15.0.16.22
 An 8GB card or larger is recommended.

+---
+This is Time-sensitive documentation
+    Software changes
+    OBi110 could be obsolete
+    The FCC has said landlines where suppose to gone by 2020
+---

 Did NOT use FreePBX, only Asterisk!

 This project is